krones9000/local-piper/README.md

 **local-piper** currently only supports **Linux** (while [Piper](https://github.com/rhasspy/piper) itself supports quite a lot) and uses the **2023.11.14-2 Linux x86_64 Piper release**.
 However, I can't actually code.
 I wrote this using LLMs.
 So I'm sure you could figure out forking it for **Windows** if you wanted to!
 Just make sure you choose the right Piper version for you and replace the files in **./Piper**.
 I'm primarily a **Linux** user and have no plans to port this project at present.

+**UPDATE:** I have added a Streamlit app file that can be used in place of the gunicorn server.
+This is not fully documented.
+I will update this page in future with some notes regarding the requirements for running the streamlit app.

 [![Click here to view a demo on YouTube.](https://img.youtube.com/vi/1vKcDvCxcM4/0.jpg)](https://www.youtube.com/watch?v=1vKcDvCxcM4)

 **local-piper** is a browser-based front-end for the local neural text to speech (TTS) system called [**Piper**](https://github.com/rhasspy/piper). **local-piper** was built using **Flask**.
 It allows users to convert text into speech using various pre-trained voice models.